Miscellaneous Books and Magazines

 The Journal of Mineralogy

-Mineral Digest The Journal of Mineralogy published 8 volumes in the 1970s but most of the actual books have no publish dates.
-The first reference to the printing comes in volume 2 when they said it was published quarterly and then in volume 4 they list the publish date as “Winter 1972”, I will use this reference point in volume 4 to date the issues.
+Mineral Digest The Journal of Mineralogy published 8 volumes in the 1970s, but most of the actual books have no published dates.
+The first reference to the printing comes in volume 2 when they said it was published quarterly and then in volume 4 they list the publishing date as “Winter 1972”, I will use this reference point in volume 4 to date the issues.

-It’s important to point out that many of these books had poor glue used in the binding of them which has resulted some pages and covers coming loose, this seems to be a well known issue with the printing of them.
+It’s important to point out that many of these books had poor glue used in the binding of them which has resulted in some pages and covers coming loose, this seems to be a well-known issue with the printing of them.

 Each digest contains a handful of very well written in depth articles by well known (at the time) authors and experts.
-Every issue is print in full color on high gloss paper which in a way almost makes them more like a small coffee table book than a magazine digest.
+Every issue is printed in full color on high gloss paper, which in a way almost makes them more like a small coffee table book than a magazine digest.

 Title: Mineral Digest The Journal of Mineralogy Vol. 1 Summer 1972